 Wear long pants and a long sleeve shirt.
 These won’t offer much protection but it will certainly be better than shorts and a tank top.
 In the event a tree branch comes into the cab or you rollover, having that extra clothing will help with abrasions.

 Use eye protection.
-Wear goggles, a helmet with a face shield or at the very least sunglasses or safety glasses.
-Rocky Mountain ATV MC has tons of goggles at good prices.
+Wear goggles, a helmet with a face shield or some sort of eye protection.

 No matter the age of your kids if you let them drive be sure its under close supervision and in a controlled environment.
 Children don’t understand how fast and the power these machines can be.
 Some adults don’t even understand.

 UTVs are off-road vehicles and are not meant to be driven on pavement.
 The handling characteristics change a lot on asphalt and you can roll or lose control pretty quick.

 Any off-road vehicle can be dangerous.
 UTVs are no exception.
 Being aware of the dangers and proper safety procedures goes a long way toward keeping you and your family safe while ensuring you still have fun.